-RoboNation has a contract with a local hotel to provide a special rate for RoboSub teams.
-Teams are not required to book at the event hotel.
-The selected hotel and booking links can be found here on Discord.
+RoboNation has contracted with a local hotel to provide a special rate for RoboSub teams.
+Teams are responsible for booking their own lodging for the event.
+Once available, the booking information can be found on the RoboSub website ¬.

-International Travel
+Travel Considerations